WebOfTrustInfo/rwot7-toronto/draft-documents/btcr_0_1.md

 > TODO: this section needs work

 ### 1. Use JSON-LD 1.1 javascript lib, because 0.1 doesn't need hardcore verifiers
-### 2. Restrict to schema.org schemas.
+### 2. Restrict to schema.org schemas, like person.
+No custom schemas.
 Can use Christopher's test cases
 ### 3. Privacy: stick to pseudoanonymous claim content
-### 4. Restrict to VCs one wishes to share
+### 4. Restrict to simple VCs one wishes to share

 > TODO also add somewhere: Can prerevoke in case of emergency

+CA: you can pre-sign a transaction spending the tip, and store away, which you can use to revoke the DID even without the key material.

 > TODO: update this sample